|Nutritional Guidelines (per serving)|

 If you have a sweet tooth, then treacle tart is the one for you.
 The tart can be served as a pudding with custard or a dollop of cream.
 Alternatively, serve a slice with afternoon tea, or simply as a treat with a cup of tea.
 This may be a rich dessert but don't worry because you only need a small slice to enjoy the delicious taste.You will not be sorry.

-The recipe involves first making some pastry but if you are short on time, ready-rolled will do - though homemade is best.
+The recipe involves first making some pastry, but if you are short on time, ready-made will do.